IBM/ansible-power-aix-sap/README.md

 The following roles for administrator tasks with SAP on IBM AIX are provided:

 - Installing or upgrading the SAP Host Agent
+- Installing additional application servers for an SAP HANA database
 - Check basic operating system settings
+- Save the SAP work directories
-- Start Db2 database instances
+- Start database instances for IBM Db2, SAP HANA, and Oracle databases
 - Start SAP instances
-- Stop Db2 database instances
+- Stop database instances for IBM Db2, SAP HANA, and Oracle databases
 - Stop SAP instances
+- Upgrade the database client software for an SAP HANA database
 - Upgrade the SAP kernel

 # License